Layr-Labs/eigenlayer-docs/README.md

 ## 📚 Documentation & Migration

-The contents of this repository have been migrated to a new location:
+The EigenLayer documentation has been migrated to the EigenCloud documentation:

 👉 [EigenCloud Docs repo](https://github.com/Layr-Labs/eigencloud-docs)
 or